PKU-MARL/DexterousHands/README.md

 <img src="assets/image_folder/fig2-page-001.jpg" align="right" width="350" border="2"/>

-The core of Bi-DexMani is to build up a learning framework for two shadow hands capable of diverse and general skills, such as reach, throw, catch, pick and place.
-Apart from that, these skills should take the cooperation between two hands into account.
-To be specific, Bi-DetMani consists of three components, worlds, tasks and learning algorithms.
-Varying worlds provide a large number of basic settings for robots, including the configuration of robotic hands and objects.
-Meanwhile, a variety of tasks between two robotic hands make a single agent or multiple agents handle how to perform cooperative tasks.
+The core of Bi-DexMani is to build up a learning framework for two shadow hands capable of diverse and general skills, such as **reach, throw, catch, pick and place**.
+To develop these skills, an agent must take cooperation between two hands into account.
+Bi-DexMani consists of three components, world, tasks and learning algorithms.
+Different worlds provide different  settings for robots, including the configuration of robotic hands and target objects.

-### Summary

-In general, our contributions can be summarized into four-folds.

-- We designed a large number of scenarios on bimanual dexterous manipulation.
-More importantly, these proposed tasks have been proved be solvable by model-free reinforcement learning algorithms.
-- We provided two types of interface, single-agent and multi-agent modes, and implemented the mainstream algorithms respectively.
-It is worthy of noting that the definition of finger agents makes it possible to evaluate the cooperative level between different fingers.
-- To improve the generalized ability of algorithms, we introduced a variety of objects from the YCB and SAPIEN dataset, thus allowing meta-RL and multi-task RL algorithms to learn general skills and generalize to unseen scenarios.
-- Thanks to the GPU accelerating simulation on Isaac Gym, our benchmark support running thousands of environments simultaneously, and results illustrate the characteristic benefits for the learning of on-policy algorithms.

 ## Getting Started